Lot Data Primer · May 20, 2026 · 4 min read

 Most of what you need is a visual check, room-temperature pure water, and a stopwatch.
 The point is not to replace ICP-MS analytics — it is to flag, before opening the QC packet, whether the lot looks like it was characterised in the first place.

-• UV-Vis (if you have a scanner): a single broad d-d band centred at 620–622 nm is the signature of the intact Cu(II)-peptide complex. λmax shifted by more than ~5 nm, a flat trace, or a split peak all warrant a conversation with the supplier.
+- UV-Vis (if you have a scanner): a single broad d-d band centred near ~605–606 nm (broad and condition-dependent) is the signature of the intact Cu(II)-peptide complex. λmax shifted by more than ~5 nm, a flat trace, or a split peak all warrant a conversation with the supplier.

 What Cupratec measures, and how it lands on the lot report